rollmeister/bitcoinle-core-armv8/README.md

+Note to Raspberry Pi owners.
+These boards do not seem to have armv8 sha2 cpu features.
+Compile support was attempted but people are reporting it cannot be used due to hardware limitation.
+Do cat /proc/cpuinfo to check.

 Git newbies, how to to install repo sources into a folder.
 Refer to docs/build-unix.md for other software dependencies install.
 ```
 sudo apt install git